James R. Bowers, Chair

 Pre-Law and Legal Studies at Fisher

 The Legal Studies major (LEST) is the academic component of the Pre-Law Experience at Fisher.
-Pre-Law at Fisher also includes the Pre-Law Student Association, participation in such activities as Mock Trial, and one-on-one advising with the Pre-Law advisor.
+Pre-Law at Fisher also includes the Pre-Law Student Association, participation in such activities as Mock Trial, and one-on-one advising with the College's Pre-Law advisor or with any of the Legal Studies faculty listed above.

 The Legal Studies major is designed to introduce students to substantive knowledge about law and society (broadly defined) with an emphasis on law’s societal, political, and humanities contexts.
 The Legal Studies major also builds students’ analytical and communication skills, necessary for doing well in law school, graduate school, or the workplace.

-The Legal Studies major is a Bachelor of Arts program offered by the Department of Political Science in collaboration with other contributing departments.
+The Legal Studies major is a Bachelor of Arts program.
 All Legal Studies majors are required to complete a second major in another discipline in any school at the College.